 Pages within the project template

-Always include a cover or title page.
-This will make scanning projects easier.
-I like to create a branded cover page including the client logo, project title, and date.
+Always including a cover or title page will make scanning projects easier.
+For example, you can create a branded cover page with the client logo, project title, and date.

-Within the project, I organize my pages based on the design process, starting with discovery and ending with the developer hand-off.
-The page structure consists of 5 sections: Empathize, Define, Ideate, Documentation, and Design hand-off.
-I like to include emojis for easy scannability.
+Within the project, organize pages based on the design process, starting with discovery and ending with the developer hand-off.
+The page structure consists of five sections: Empathize, Define, Ideate, Documentation, and Design hand-off.

 Empathize